apache/sedona/docs/api/flink/Function.md

 If the geometry is empty, no change is done to it.

-If a geometry collection is given, all geometries of the collection are individually translated.
+If the given geometry contains sub-geometries (GEOMETRY COLLECTION, MULTI POLYGON/LINE/POINT), all underlying geometries are individually translated.

 Format: `ST_Translate(geometry: geometry, deltaX: deltaX, deltaY: deltaY, deltaZ: deltaZ)`